wevote/WeVoteReactNative/docs/installing/CLONING_CODE.md

 8.Go paste your keys into http://github.com, under SSH Keys for your account.

+# The fluxbranch
+We started the WeVoteReactNative repository by permanently forking the WeVote/WebApp (browser targeted) repository.

+Our 'fluxbranch' git branch is a long-lived branch off of the WeVoteReactNative repository that we use as a source branch, where we work on code that is being ported to react-native.

-# How to use the fluxbranch
+## How to use the fluxbranch

 1. Fork this repository.